Introducing the SDSU Pilot Innovation Fund

 - Describe the innovation (including the problem the innovation solves),

 - Identify the milestone(s) to be achieved over the course of the project and describe how achieving those milestones will help move the innovation closer to commercialization,

 - Be submitted via email to [email protected] in PDF format.

 Note on Mentor Availability: Interested applicants who may need guidance determining the appropriate milestones are encouraged to reach out to the TTO for access to industry mentors who will assist them.

-Full Proposals are due July 16 by 5pm must include:
+Full Proposals due August 16 by 5pm should not exceed 7 pages and must include:

 - A more thorough description of the innovation optionally including tables, figures, and prototype images